Fulminis-ictus/SciDocx2Web/README.md

     - Mark the start of each new page for easier cross referencability between the DOCX file and the HTML page.
     - Number each paragraph.
 - Predefined custom style map to mark the following elements in the HTML code:
-    - Headings (first, second and third order).
+    - Headings (first, second and third level).
+    - Image embeds.
+    - Video embeds.
+    - Audio embeds.
     - Media captions.
     - Table captions.
     - Block quotes.